-The IKUMA 3 P must be periodically serviced.
-An inspection must be scheduled every 100 flying hours or every two years, whichever comes first.
+The HIKO P must be periodically serviced.
+An inspection must be scheduled every 100 flying hours or every two years whichever comes first (EN/LTF norm).

 We strongly recommend that any repairs should be done in a specialist repair shop by qualified personnel.